-Corporations all across the world are merging with other companies.
-It happens every day and most of us don’t blink an eye or even know about some of those mergers.
+Corporations all across the world merge with other companies.
+It happens every day and most of us don’t blink an eye or even know about some of these mergers.
 Here in New Hampshire, when two companies merge, they need to be aware of whether they are simply taking over the assets or if they are obtaining the other company’s debts as well.
 The transaction is always completely different if one company needs to be held liable for any debts the other company had.

 Thankfully, in the state of New Hampshire, successor liability is normally limited.
 That means most companies are not liable for the other company’s debts when they merge.
 But there are exceptions to this rule and that exception is the de facto merger.

 The de facto merger ensures a merger is being claimed when acquisition of assets occurs.
 If the de facto merger was not in place, many companies would benefit from the assets they were acquiring and avoid all of the risks that would ensue if they were to take over the liabilities as well.

 Courts can now utilize the de facto merger to impose successor liability if a true merger has taken place between corporations, even if all of the statutory requirements for a merger were not met.

 To determine whether a de facto merger is taking place, the courts will take four non-exclusive factors into consideration.
 These factors are considered non-exclusive, because the courts do also consider many other facts for every merging transaction.

 The continuation of the enterprise would include keeping the management and personnel of the seller’s company.
 This also includes keeping the physical location and general business operations the same.

 A court isn’t going to usually impose successor liability when the purchasing corporation replaces employees, changes the location of the business and how it is run, and takes over the board of directors.